Surgical Procedures: Surgery and Staging for Salivary Cancer

 • Submandibular sialadenectomy: The whole submandibular gland is removed through a small cut made below the lower jaw.

-• Sublingual gland surgery: The whole sublingual gland and, in some cases, tissue and bone are removed through a mouth or facial/neck incision.
+• Sublingual gland surgery: The whole sublingual gland and, in some cases, tissue and bone are removed through an incision in your mouth,face, or neck.
 Nerves that control tongue and face movement, sensation (feeling), and taste may be affected.

 • Lymphadenectomy (also called neck dissection): Lymph nodes from the neck are removed.
-Connective tissue, muscles, nerves, and blood vessels may also need to be removed through a large cut in the neck.
+Connective tissue, muscles, nerves, and blood vessels may also need to be removed through a large incision in the neck.

 What are the risks of surgery to treat salivary cancer?